 - Create a diagnostic CD image, diagnostic diskettes, or rescue media.
 Diagnostic programs are used to test hardware components of your computer and report operating-system-controlled settings that can cause hardware failures.
 Making a diagnostic CD image, diagnostic diskettes, or rescue media ahead of time assures that you will be able to run diagnostics if the Rescue and Recovery workspace becomes inaccessible.
-For more information, see "PC-Doctor for DOS" on page 27, "PC-Doctor for Windows PE" on page 29, or "Creating and using rescue media" on page 34. - Record your computer machine type, model, and serial number.
+For more information, see "PC-Doctor for DOS" on page 39 or "PC-Doctor for Windows PE" on page 41. - Record your computer machine type, model, and serial number.
 If you need service or technical support, you will probably be asked for this information.
 For further information, refer to the safety and warranty information that is provided with your computer.